winder/hackathon/README.md

 tools that will be useful in your hackathon efforts.
 Happy coding\!
 Download algorandsamples.zip at
 <http://github.com/algorand-devrel/hackathon> and unzip into a folder
 off of your $HOME folder.
-In terminal type in echo $HOME to get your Home folder location.
+To get your Home folder location, in terminal type in:

+echo $HOME

-<span id="_Toc16786815" class="anchor"></span>**Install Algorand node
+<span id="_Toc17979065" class="anchor"></span>**Install Algorand node
+**

-**Time Estimate 10 minutes
+Time Estimate 10 minutes

-In this section will install an Algorand node.
+In this section, we will install an Algorand node.

 A synchronized node will be provided for this hackathon, however, you need to install your own node, so you can do this lab exercise and